 In fact, debt collectors may increase the pressure because they know that in a month or two they’ll have no recourse to collect on a debt.

-It is your obligation and your right as a consumer to be well informed about the statute of limitations in your jurisdiction and what it means to have the debt fall outside that range of collection action.
+As a consumer, it is both your responsibility and your right to be informed about the statute of limitations in your jurisdiction.
+Additionally, you need to know what it means for a debt to fall outside the range of collection action.

-Can a debt collector try to collect on time-barred debt?
+Can a debt collector attempt to collect on time-barred debt?

 The answer really depends on the state in which you live.
 In some places, the debt collector can still attempt to collect any amounts owed.